INDIVIDUAL HERBS

 Clears Heat in the Qi Stage, drains Fire, relieves irritability and quenches thirst

-Heat in the Qi Stage or Yang Ming Heat with high fever, no chills, irritability, intense thirst, profuse sweating, a flooding, big pulse and a red tongue with a yellow coat
+Heat in the Qi Stage or Yang Ming Heat with high fever, no chills, irritability, intense thirst, profuse sweating, restlessness, encephalitis, a flooding, big pulse and a red tongue with a yellow coat

 Clears Excess Heat from the Lungs